wssimms/gssquared/Docs/DevelopLog.md

 This differs markedly from the Apple IIplus ROM.
 The II plus ROM has all pixels "normal". logic must make inverted.
 (And, the hi bit set indicates a flashing character I think).
 In my current 40 col code I manually invert 0-3F.
 So I am double-inverting.
 I need to leave the char data inverted for 0-3F.
 OK, that works for now.
 But having to manually process the rom differently depending on rom file and platform is kind of icky.

 Mockingboard not working in the IIe.

+[x] Bug: PAGE2 not working in IIe mode.
+80ST is acting like it's always set in the monitor when I'm setting page 2.

+There is lots of the firmware flipping between C055/C054 and 80STORE.
+However, when the monitor does get around to reading c055 for me, page2 does come on. ok..
+The next C055 is back in the firmware.
+BUT 80Store is on!
+I had an extraneous "set video page to page 1" whenever I turned off 80store. huh. fixed.

+I've patched the video routines to pull directly from video memory instead of two incorrect methods (asking page table, and using mmu->read).
+Now gets ram base and looks up video pages directly.